 How can I declare that I’m a writer?
 People want books, published books.
-And I want to give it to them; but I’ve not done that yet.
-Though there was that anthology book with a couple entries, and a book forward that mentioned my name for editing, and a dozen magazine articles.
+And I want to give it to them, but I’ve not done that yet.
+There was that anthology book with a couple of entries, a book forward that mentioned my name for editing, and a dozen magazine articles.
 At what point will I declare, I am a writer?

-I certainly am paid handsomely in passion, in clarity, in energizing life satisfaction.
+I certainly am paid handsomely in passion, clarity, and energizing life satisfaction.

 As they say, I have found my calling (or at least one of them)…and I can just be thankful that my helpful husband is an encouraging Patron of the Arts.

-I’m certain my high school English teacher would laugh hysterically, or at least look cross-eyed, discovering that I aspire to an MFA in my spare time someday.
+I’m confident my high school English teacher would laugh hysterically, or at least look cross-eyed, discovering that I aspire to an unschooled MFA in my spare time someday.